ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-android.md

 ---
 title: Beagle gRPC for Android
 weight: 16
-description: 'Here you will find the **Beagle-gRPC** library to help you use gRPC in a project using Beagle in Android.
+description: 'Here you will find the **beagle-grpc-android** library to help you use gRPC in a project using Beagle in Android.
 This lib will hold almost all necessary configuration to add gRPC into a Beagle Android project.'
 ---